-Archeomagnetism allows one to recover the temporal evolution in direction and in intensity of the Earth's magnetic field over the past few millennia, mainly from the magnetic property analyses of archeological materials which were baked during their manufacturing or their use.
-Its applications concern both Geomagnetism, with an increasingly precise description of the behavior and origin of the geomagnetic field, and Archeology, because a secular variation curve can be used as a dating tool.
-Recent archeomagnetic results also suggest a connection between the geomagnetic field and climate during the Holocene period.
-In addition to these aspects, we further present the acquisition of two new archeointensity data obtained from potsherds found in the Etruscan site of La Castellina (Italy) and in Vanves (France), respectively dated to the VIIth century BC and to the IXth century AD.
+Archeomagnetism allows one to track the temporal evolution in direction and intensity of the Earth's magnetic field over the past few millennia, mainly from archeological material baked during their manufacturing or use.
+Its applications are of interest to both geomagnetism, which investigates the behavior and origin of the geomagnetic field, and archeology, which relies on curves of the magnetic field direction and/or intensity secular variation for dating purposes.
+Recent archeomagnetic results also suggest a connection between the geomagnetic field and climatic changes during the Holocene.
+In this article, we also discuss the acquisition of new archeointensity data obtained from potsherds found in the Etruscan site of La Castellina (Italy) and in Vanves (France), respectively dated to the VIIth century BC and to the IXth century AD.
+To cite this article: Y. Gallet et al., C. R. Physique 10 (2009).